smiley0bird/smiley0bird.github.io/README.md

     And enterprises of great pith and moment
     With this regard their currents turn awry
     And lose the name of action.

+## Anyway i hope you're having an amazing day and i want to let you know, that what ever you're doing, as long as you try hard, you will succeed